Step 1: Identify KPIs and Establish Benchmark

-- Does your competitor have bigger marketing budget?
-Are you experiencing low win ratio with high CPM due to heavy competition?
+- Does your competitor have a bigger marketing budget?
+Are you experiencing a low win ratio with high CPM due to heavy competition?

 - Have you selected the correct automatic optimization metric?
 Check out this article for automatic and manual bidding options.

 - Are there any external factors (seasonality, promotions, events, etc.) impacting performance?